| |

 The

 network has some activities.
-The CAMP workshop
+The CAMP

-spawned some obvious tasks, some of which are
+workshop spawned some obvious tasks, some

-going on now (Data Deficient Project).
+of which are going on now (Data Deficient

-Also, after a successful hands-on training for
+Project).
+Also, after a successful

-amphibian field biologists, a similar exercise
+biologists, a similar exercise is

-is envisioned for reptile biologists. |
+envisioned for reptile biologists.

 |